tobiassalem/CreativeTwitchApp/readme.md

 * Implement smarter caching for the game and stream images (at the moment WebView's out-of-the-box caching is used). [must have]
 * Implement an applications menu and Settings view where the number of top games and streams respectively can be selected. [nice to have]
 * Implement Twitch user authentication and thereby allow viewing and editing of favorite games. [nice to have]
+* Implement gesture detection for manually updating the respective top lists [nice to have]
 * Implement viewing of a selected stream. [nice to have]

 There are of course many network libraries to choose from.
 I here selected Retrofit for it's elegance in defining and using backend endpoints.